keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 In both cases, the output of `map()` produces an identifiable `List[B]` and `BinaryTree[B]`.
 The values internally may change, as they have been mapped over by a function, and `BinaryTree[B]` specifically may rebalance itself.
 What matters here is that the structures are coherent and identifiable.

-Compare with iteration using a `for` loop
+Compare with iteration using a `for` loop:

 ```{.text .nowrap .numberLines}
 [1, 2, 3, 4] -> for(x) -> x={1, 2, 3, 4}